umargithub/Javascript-Notes/content/posts/callback-functions.md

 // 2
 ```

-**JavaScript is an event-driven programming language.
+**Reason 2: JavaScript is an event-driven programming language.
 We also use callback functions for event declarations.
 For example, let’s say we want users to click on a button:**

 > You can’t know when a user is going to click a button, so what you do is, you define an event handler for the click event.
 This event handler accepts a function, which will be called when the event is triggered: